ZhenyingZhu/StudyNotes/WebApp.md

 - POST: return 201.
   - can set cache control in header
-- PUT: update existing data. return 204 **Q**: whether the id should be in the path?
-See what visual studio template does
+- PUT: update existing data. return 204
 - PATCH: update subset of existing data. return 204
 - GET: result is cached. should not be used to sensitive data. return 200.